-Approved by the WCM-Q Medical Executive Curriculum and Policy Committee Applicability: Students in the Medical Curriculum
+Approved by the WCM-Q Medical Executive Curriculum and Policy Committee

 There are clear assessment and evaluation guidelines for each course and clerkship in the medical curriculum.
 Students are made aware of these guidelines at the onset of each course and clerkship.